 Whether you are in the market to buy a house or your kids are at an age that they are enjoying more freedom to roam, it is a good idea to be aware of where the sex offenders in your community reside.
 Even though you can never completely protect the ones you love from harm, it is helpful to know at least which neighborhoods have more sex offenders than others.
-Read on, Charlotte residents, to learn which five neighborhoods have the highest concentration of sex offenders.
+Read on to discover the most dangerous Neighborhoods in Charlotte.

 Those living within the 28216 zip code boundaries should be aware that their community houses over 75 sex offenders.
 Neighborhoods in this zip code include Oakdale South, Oakdale North, Washington Heights, and Oaklawn.

-East Charlotte has the next largest number of people who are sex offenders in the area.
+East Charlotte is the next on the list of the most dangerous neighborhoods in Charlotte.
+They have the next largest number of people who are sex offenders in the area.
 The residents of zip code 28215 need to look at the map to see where the offenders reside.

 - Look out, residents of 28206.
 There are dozens of registered sex offenders living in your area.
 This area includes Sugar Creek.